 More and more British expats are considering moving and retiring to Spain after years of work.
-Today, over a million of them have moved to have their pensions paid out in other countries such as Spain.
-Also, now that the United Kingdom is no longer part of the EU as a result of Brexit, the requirements for obtaining a visa have changed and the process can be more complicated.
-However, this has not stopped Britons from keeping Spain in mind as a prime destination for their golden years.
+Today, over a million have moved to have their pensions paid out in other countries such as Spain.
+Also, now that the United Kingdom is no longer part of the EU due to Brexit, the requirements for obtaining a visa have changed and the process can be more complicated.
+However, this has not stopped Britons from considering Spain as a prime destination for their golden years.

 Thus, at present, the requirements that a UK citizen must fulfil in order to obtain this type of visa are part of the same process as any other non-citizen of the EU.
-You are allowed to stay in the country without a visa for 80 days within a 180 day period.
+You can stay in the country without a visa for 90 days within a 180-day period.
 To extend this period, it is necessary to obtain a visa.
 So, two of the most common examples of a retirement visa are the Golden visa and the Non-lucrative visa.

 In addition, it is also important to mention how the healthcare system in Spain works for expats.
-In fact, they can live in Spain and have access to a good quality of life, including a healthcare system, which has universal coverage and no upfront costs for patients, apart from a fraction of the cost of prescriptions.
+They can live in Spain and have access to a good quality of life, including a healthcare system, which has universal coverage and no upfront costs for patients, apart from a fraction of the cost of prescriptions.

-In Spain, you can choose between public and private health care; many hospitals and medical centres offer both.
+In Spain, you can choose between public and private health care; many hospitals and medical centers offer both.
 You can apply for a health card after registering with the Spanish social security system (known as “Tarjeta Sanitaria Individual” or TSI).
 If you are not entitled to state healthcare, you should consider taking out private health insurance.
-This will save you from having to pay high medical bills if you need treatment.
+This will save you from paying high medical bills if you need treatment.

 Most Spanish citizens rely on public health insurance, but those who can afford it opt for private health insurance.
-An example of this second option is the fact that the Spanish national public health system does not cover dental care, so this is a service that can only be obtained through a private mutual insurance company.
+An example of this second option is that the Spanish national public health system does not cover dental care, so this service can only be obtained through a private mutual insurance company.